seaweedfs/seaweedfs/weed/mq/README.md

 ## What is special about SeaweedMQ?

-* Separate computation and storage nodes that scales independently.
+* Separate computation and storage nodes to scale independently.
+  * Unlimited storage space by adding volume servers.
+  * Unlimited message brokers to handle incoming messages.
   * Offline messages can be operated as normal files.
-  * Unlimited storage space by adding volume servers.
-  * Unlimited message brokers.
 * Scale up and down with auto split and merge message topics.
   * Topics can automatically split into segments when traffic increases, and vice verse.
-  *
+* Pass messages by reference instead of copying.
+  * Clients can optionally upload the messages first and just submit the references.
+  * Drastically reduce the broker load.

 # Design